Semidirect product: Inner semidirect product

 The subgroups N and H determine G up to isomorphism, as we will show later.
 In this way, we can construct the group G from its subgroups.
 This kind of construction is called an inner semidirect product (also known as internal semidirect product).

+Outer semidirect product

 Let us now consider the outer semidirect product.
 Given any two groups N and H and a group homomorphism φ : H → Aut(N), we can construct a new group N ⋊_{φ} H, called the outer semidirect product of N and H with respect to φ, defined as follows:

 This defines a group in which the identity element is (e_{N}, e_{H}) and the inverse of the element (n, h) is (φh^{−1}(n^{−1}), h^{−1}).
 Pairs (n, e_{H}) form a normal subgroup isomorphic to N, while pairs (e_{N}, h) form a subgroup isomorphic to H. The full group is a semidirect product of those two subgroups in the sense given earlier.